antiphp/fakegameserver/README.md

 # Fake Game Server with Agones Integration

-The Fake Game Server, or just fakegs, is a standalone executable with no game-related functionality but an Agones (https://agones.dev/) integration.
+The Fake Game Server, short fakegs or fakegameserver, is a standalone executable with no game-related functionality but an Agones (https://agones.dev/) integration.
 It is intended for testing game server orchestration without the need for a real game server executable.

 ## Features